erenzaybay/coding_notes/README.md

-unknown Concepts collected:
+### Yet to learn Concepts collected:

-Vim
-zen coding
-LaTax
+Vim: a text editor with so called steep learning curve zen coding: a package in text editor allows fast html css formating
+LaTax: a book editing tool???

+Jekyll: a static website generating tool

+Docker:???

+Wordpress:a website  framework?? content manager???

-known and learn:
+known and learnt: